Ibrahim Taiwo: Life

-Taiwo was born in Wushishi, Niger State to the family of Adeosun and Emily Taiwo.
+Taiwo was born in Wushishi, Niger State to Adeosun and Emily Taiwo.
 He was brought up in Kagara and was sometimes called Ibrahim Kagara while he was in school.
 Taiwo's father was of Ogbomosho ancestry.
 Ibrahim Taiwo was educated at Senior Primary School, Minna, Bida Middle School, and briefly attended the Provincial Secondary School, Okene, for his Higher School Certificate.

 Military career

 Taiwo joined the military in 1961.
 He started military training at the Nigerian Military Training College, Kaduna and also attended Mons Officer Cadet School, Aldershot.
-While in the army, he served as a mechanical transport officer, officer commanding 2 Brigade Transport in Apapa, staff captain, Army headquarters, Lagos, officer in charge of 8 Brigade, Asaba and then officer in charge of the transport company, Kaduna.
+While in the army, he served as a mechanical transport officer, officer commanding 2 Brigade Transport in Apapa, staff captain, Army headquarters, Lagos, officer in charge of 8 Brigade, Asaba and later officer in charge of the transport company, Kaduna.
 During the Civil War, he was head of the transport and supplies division of the Nigerian Army.

 Participation in the Nigerian counter-coup of July 1966

-Taiwo, then a captain with the Lagos Garrison in Yaba, was one of the many officers (including 2nd Lieutenant Sani Abacha, Lieutenant Muhammadu Buhari, Lieutenant Ibrahim Bako, Lieutenant Colonel Murtala Muhammed and Major Theophilus Danjuma, among others) who staged what became known as the Nigerian counter-coup of 1966 because of grievances they felt towards the administration of General Aguiyi Ironsi's government, which quelled the 15 January 1966 coup.
+Taiwo, then a captain with the Lagos Garrison in Yaba, was one of the many officers (including 2nd Lieutenant Sani Abacha, Lieutenant Muhammadu Buhari, Lieutenant Ibrahim Bako, Lieutenant Colonel Murtala Muhammed and Major Theophilus Danjuma) who staged what became known as the Nigerian counter-coup of 1966 because of grievances they felt towards the administration of General Aguiyi Ironsi's government, which quelled the 15 January 1966 coup.